Prxnesh/Movie-Box-office-Success-Predictor/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Please also consider adding these files to help contributors:
+- `CONTRIBUTING.md` (how to run tests, coding style, PR process)
+- `CODE_OF_CONDUCT.md`

 ### Development Guidelines

 - Follow PEP 8 style guidelines